 Checking on your friend might not be enough to resolve the problem.
 Do not expect to cure your friend’s anxiety without professional help.

-Regardless of the type of anxiety disorder, your friend has, you can suggest getting help from a therapist.
+Regardless of the type of anxiety disorder, your friend has, you can suggest getting help from a psychologist.
 When you’re speaking to your friend, make sure you’re sensitive and compassionate about his or her situation.
-You can even offer to go with your friend to therapy sessions to make the process easier to manage.
+You can even offer to go with your friend to treatment sessions to make the process easier to manage.

 5. Offer Ways to Overcome Fear and Anxiety